 The Equality Scheme aims to demonstrate that equality and diversity are at the heart of an inclusive and supportive environment in which dignity, respect and co-operation are intrinsic in all our activites and support opportunities for everyone to achieve their full potential.
 The Scheme includes race, disability and gender and incorporates age, religion/belief and sexual orientation.

 Dignity & Respect at Work and Health & Wellbeing Policies

 These policies were developed in partnership with our recognised Trade Unions as a means of establishing an agreed standard and code of conduct for all within the University as a workplace.
-The Dignity and Respect at Work policy is designed to enable indivduals to recognise negative behaviour and to deal with this constructively.
-Similarly, the Health and Wellbeing Policy (.pdf) was developed to identify issues which might affect the wellbeing of staff within the workplace (including stress, poor work/life balance, nutrition and exercise) and to generate potential solutions to these issues.
+The Dignity and Respect at Work policy is designed to enable individuals to recognise negative behaviour and to deal with this constructively.
+Similarly, the Health & Wellbeing Policy was developed to identify issues which might affect the wellbeing of staff within the workplace (including stress, poor work/life balance, nutrition and exercise) and to generate potential solutions to these issues.